 Phone MFA example:

-- The MFA redirect user configures the original login user to have MFA redirected through them.
+- The original login user configures their account to have MFA redirected through the redirect user.

 - The MFA is set up to use a phone number for authentication.